 It still holds true today that it costs much less to retain an existing customer than it does to acquire a new one.
-That’s why organisations invest billions every year into customer retention programs with the aim of driving customer loyalty and encouraging their customers to spend more.
+That’s why organisations invest billions every year into customer retention programs to drive customer loyalty and encourage their customers to spend more.

-In this guide we’re looking at the strategies and methods companies can employ in order to improve customer retention and deliver back to the bottom line.
+In this guide we’re looking at the strategies and methods companies can employ to improve customer retention and deliver back to the bottom line.